isc-projects/bind9/doc/arm/reference.rst

    listen-on { 5.6.7.8; };
    listen-on port 1234 { !1.2.3.4; 1.2/16; };
    listen-on port 8853 tls ephemeral { 4.3.2.1; };
+   listen-on port 8453 tls ephemeral http myserver { 8.7.6.5; };

-enables the name server to listen for standard DNS queries on port 53 of the IP address 5.6.7.8 and on port 1234 of an address on the machine in net 1.2 that is not 1.2.3.4, and to listen for DNS-over-TLS connections on port 8853 of the IP address 4.3.2.1, using an ephemeral TLS key and certificate created for the currently running ``named`` process.
+The first two lines instruct the name server to listen for standard DNS queries on port 53 of the IP address 5.6.7.8 and on port 1234 of an address on the machine in net 1.2 that is not 1.2.3.4.
+The third line instructs the server to listen for DNS-over-TLS connections on port 8853 of the IP address 4.3.2.1 using an ephemeral TLS key and certificate created for the currently running ``named`` process.
+The fourth line enables DNS-over-HTTPS connections on port 8453 of address 8.7.6.5, using the same ephemeral key and certificate, and the HTTP endpoint or endpoints configured in an ``http`` statement with the name ``myserver``.

-If no ``listen-on`` is specified, the server listens for standard DNS on port 53 of all IPv4 interfaces.

-The ``listen-on-v6`` option is used to specify the interfaces and the ports on which the server listens for incoming queries sent using IPv6.
-If not specified, the server listens for standard DNS queries on port 53 of all IPv6 interfaces.

 Multiple ``listen-on-v6`` options can be used.
 For example: